5 Financial Habits To Master In Your 30s

 The Bottom line

-So ditch the "winging it" mentality and start building some damn good money habits.
+So ditch the "winging it" mentality and start building some solid money habits.
 Your future self will thank you.
 (And maybe even buy you a Michelin-star meal or two.)

 Key Takeaways